hrzap/checkplease-doc/apiMulti.md

 When an existing individual is used, their data will not be updated with any data in the API request, since once created, the individual is is control of their own data via the CheckPlease UI.

 Next the system sets up the bundle:
 - if there is an existing bundle in ORDERED, I_DETAILS or BOUNCED or any I_% status, then that bundle is used.
-(In these statuses the individual still has a chance to give consent and update edit their profile).
+(In these statuses the individual still has a chance to give consent and update their profile).
 - otherwise create a new bundle

 Finally the system creates or updates the checks.
 For each check: